U4D: Uncertainty-Aware 4D World Modeling from LiDAR Sequences: Experiments

 \textbf{Selection of Uncertainty Regions.} Identifying suitable uncertainty regions is essential, as they provide crucial structural priors that guide the generation.
 In this ablation study, we evaluate different strategies for selecting uncertainty regions, with the results summarized in \cref{tab:abl_uncertainty}.
 When trained without any uncertainty conditioning (row~1), the model achieves $235.91$ FRD, $14.03$ FPD, and an ECE of $3.98$.
 Random sampling (row~2) provides negligible improvement in generation quality and even degrades calibration performance.
 In contrast, both confidence-based (row~3) and entropy-based (row~4) selection strategies lead to significant gains in scene fidelity and calibration, as they effectively localize regions of high semantic ambiguity.
 Among them, the entropy-based strategy achieves the best overall performance, demonstrating its superior ability to capture diverse and informative uncertainty patterns for guiding generation.

 \textbf{Design of MoST Block.} The Mixture of Spatio-Temporal (MoST) block serves as a key component of our diffusion backbone, designed to adaptively fuse spatial and temporal cues for coherent LiDAR scene generation.
 In this ablation, we investigate how different fusion strategies affect generation quality, as shown in \cref{tab:abl_most}.
 We first follow prior video generation approaches~\cite{gao2024vista} and apply spatial and temporal operations in a cascaded manner (row~1).
 This configuration yields suboptimal results, likely because the deeper cascaded structure hampers convergence and optimization.
 We then decompose features into spatial and temporal branches and fuse them in parallel using either element-wise addition (row~2) or concatenation (row~3).
 Both strategies significantly improve generation quality, as they expand network width rather than depth, facilitating more stable optimization.
-However, these methods treat spatial and temporal cues equally, lacking adaptive weighting.
 Finally, we introduce an adaptive fusion mechanism inspired by the mixture-of-experts paradigm~\cite{xu2025limoe} (row~4), where the model learns to dynamically balance spatial and temporal information.
-This design achieves the best overall generation quality, demonstrating the effectiveness of adaptive spatio-temporal fusion for coherent 4D LiDAR generation.
+This design achieves the best generation quality, demonstrating the effectiveness of adaptive spatio-temporal fusion for coherent 4D LiDAR generation.